WormBase/wormbase_rest/platforms/datomic/README.md

 ---------------

- - Gene Reference tag is in the model, but doesn't appear in any of the dumps, therefore Gene references widget is rather uninteresting (!)
+ - Gene Reference tag is in the model, but doesn't appear in any of the dumps, therefore Gene references widget is rather uninteresting (FIXED)

  - Insufficient gene information to do anything except a very stripped down "overview" widget.

  - Authors tags in papers are in alphabetical order, not as listed in the publication.
-Appears to be no way of reconstructing actual authorship order (?)
+Appears to be no way of reconstructing actual authorship order (FIXED)

 Metrics
 -------